oam-dev/rudr/docs/faq.md

 ## Does Scylla support "extended workload types" as described in the Open Application Model specification

 No. That section of the specification is a draft, and we are not yet supporting it.

+## Why Rust?

+On occasion, we have been asked why Scylla is written in Rust instead of Go.
+There is no requirement in the Kubernetes world that Kubernetes controllers be written in Go.
+Many languages implement the Kubernetes API and can be used for creating controllers.
+We decided to write Scylla in Rust because the language allows us to write Kubernetes controllers with far less code.
+Rust's generics make it possible to quickly and succinctly describe custom Kubernetes API resources without requiring developers to run code generators.
+And Rust's Kubernetes library can easily switch between Kubernetes versions with ease.
+We recognize that Rust might not be to everyone's taste (and neither is Go).
+However, we are confident that Rust is a solid choice for writing maintainable and concise Kubernetes applications.